Tytandoteth/gmx-contracts-world/DEPLOYMENT_GUIDE.md

 ## Deployment Architecture

-The project is built on three main components:
+The project is built on three main repositories that work together:

-1. **Smart Contracts**: Custom deployment of GMX contracts focused on WLD and WETH
+1. **Smart Contracts (gmx-contracts-world)**: Custom deployment of GMX contracts focused on WLD and WETH
-2. **Price Oracle**: RedStone price feed integration with mock price feeds for development
+2. **Oracle Keeper (redstone-oracle-keeper)**: Service that provides price data for the trading system
-3. **Frontend Interface**: Modified GMX interface that connects to the custom contract deployment
+3. **Frontend Interface (gmx-interface-world)**: Modified GMX interface that connects to the custom contract deployment

 ## Current Deployment Status